-Serious Artist-41 think you knew the model for this figure-poor beiggar, deaf and dumb."
+-New York Sun.
+Serious Artist-"I think you knew the model for this figure-poor beggar, deaf and dumb."
 Light-hearted Friend "I know-used to sit at corner of street.
 Deaf and dumb!
-By Jove, you've made 'speaking' likeness of himf Wonderful!"-Punch.
+By Jove, you've made a 'speaking' likeness of him!
+Wonder-

 Johnny-"Where are you going?"
 Tommy-"Home.
 Don't you hearmaw a callin' me?"
 "That's nothin'.
-She called you two or three times before," "Yes, but she's out at the peach tree now cuttin' off an ultimatum."-Indianapolis Journal.
+Sho called you two or three times before."
+"Yes, but she's out at the peach tree now cuttin' off an ultimatum." -Indianapolls Journal.

-"There go the Spicer Wilcoxes, mammal I'm told they're trying to know us.
-Hada't we better call?"
-"Cortainly not, dear.
-If they're dying to know us, they're not worth knowing, The only people worth our knowing are the people who don't want to know us!" -Punch.
+"There go the Spicer Wilcoxes, Hadn't we better call?" tainly not, dear.
+If they're dying to know us, they're not worth knowing, The only people worth our knowing are the people who don't want to know us!'